 Readers are cautioned that the foregoing list of factors and those contained elsewhere in this AIF are not exhaustive.
-Although the Company believes that the expectations conveyed by forward-looking statements are reasonable based on information available to it on the date such forward-looking statements are made, no assurances can be given as to future results, levels of activity and achievements.
+Although the Company believes that the expectations conveyed by forward-looking statements are reasonable based on information available to it on the date such forward-looking statements are made, no assurances can be given as to future results, levels of activity and achievements and, given the continued impact of the COVID-19 pandemic on the global economy, financial markets and the Company's business, there is inherently more uncertainty associated with the assumptions contained in this AIF as compared to prior periods.
 Such statements are included in this AIF solely to provide management's view of the Company's operations and their expectations regarding the Company's future plans and financial outlook, based on management's current expectations in these areas, and should not be relied upon for any other purpose.
-Investors and others should carefully consider the risk factors described in the 2019 MD&A and not place undue reliance on forward-looking statements.
+Investors and others should carefully consider the risk factors described in the 2020 MD&A and not place undue reliance on forward-looking statements.
 The Company assumes no obligation to update forward-looking statements contained in this AIF, except as required by applicable law.

-NON-GAAP FINANCIAL MEASURES
+NON-GAAP AND SUPPLEMENTARY FINANCIAL MEASURES

-This AIF presents certain non-GAAP and additional GAAP (GAAP refers to Canadian Generally Accepted Accounting Principles) financial measures to assist readers in understanding the Company's performance.
-These non-GAAP measures do not have any standardized meaning and therefore are unlikely to be comparable to similar measures presented by other issuers and should not be considered in isolation or as a substitute for measures of performance prepared in accordance with GAAP.
+The MD&A presents certain non-GAAP and supplementary financial measures, as well as non-GAAP ratios to assist readers in understanding the Company's performance (GAAP refers to Canadian Generally Accepted Accounting Principles).
+These measures do not have any standardized meaning and therefore are unlikely to be comparable to similar measures presented by other issuers and should not be considered in isolation or as a substitute for measures of performance prepared in accordance with GAAP.

-Management uses these non-GAAP and additional GAAP measures to analyze and evaluate operating performance.
-Aecon also believes the non-GAAP and additional GAAP financial measures below are commonly used by the investment community for valuation purposes, are useful complementary measures of profitability, and provide metrics useful in the construction industry.
+Management uses these non-GAAP and supplementary financial measures, as well as certain non-GAAP ratios to analyze and evaluate operating performance.
+Accon also believes the financial measures defined below are commonly used by the investment community for valuation purposes, and are useful complementary measures of profitability, and provide metrics useful in the construction industry.
 The most directly comparable measures calculated in accordance with GAAP are profit (loss) attributable to shareholders or earnings (loss) per share.